Cardiovascular Disease Fellowship Program

 Diverse pathologies and settings

 Our fellows are exposed to a broad range of pathologies in a variety of clinical settings at three hospitals — Vanderbilt University Adult Hospital (VUAH), Nashville Veterans Affairs (VA) Medical Center and Nashville General Hospital.
-Advanced fellowships are also available in Clinical Cardiac Electrophysiology, Interventional Cardiology, Advanced Heart Failure and Transplantation, Cardio-Oncology, Vascular Medicine, Advanced Cardiac Imaging and Adult Congenital Heart Disease.
+Advanced fellowships are also available in:

 Cardiovascular Medicine fellows participate in clinical activities for at least 24 months during the three-year training period, as outlined by the ACGME and American Board of Internal Medicine (ABIM).
 This allows fellows to develop appropriate levels of clinical competence in Adult Cardiovascular Medicine to start their careers.